JOTOR/Datasets/README.md

 # Datasets
-Datasets used in notebooks and scripts located in another repositories
+Datasets used in projects, notebooks and scripts located in another repositories